Hiring

 You’ve probably heard this advice before.
 You may have even rolled your eyes at it; writing your company values is easy to bump to the bottom of your to-do list.
 But if you want to recruit people to make your vision a reality, you better know what you stand for.
 Otherwise, how can you attract the right people if you haven’t defined what “right” is?

-BrandBarr’s values boil down to six elements: communication, agility, trust, forward-thinking, grace, and ambition.
-And these aren’t just words on a page: BrandBarr evaluates people by these values during interviews and regular review sessions.
+These aren’t just words on a page: BrandBarr evaluates people by these values during interviews and regular review sessions.
 They’re the cornerstone of their culture.
 After all, in a client-facing business, your people are your product.
-So if you want someone who’s got grit, they need to feel motivated by what you stand for.
+So if you want someone who’s got grit, they need to feel motivated by what you stand for to believe it’s worth their hard work.

 Five steps to help you define your company values: